microsoft/botframework-solutions/docs/virtual-assistant/README.md

 # Virtual Assistant Solution

 ![Virtual Assistant Diagram](../media/virtualassistant-diagram.jpg)

-We have seen a significant need from our customers and partners to deliver a conversational assistant tailored to their brand, personalized to their customers and made available across a broad range of conversational canvases and devices.
-Continuing Microsoft's open-sourced approach towards the Bot Framework SDK, the open source Virtual Assistant solution provides full control over the end user experience built on a set of core foundational capabilities.
+Customers and partners have a significant need to deliver a conversational assistant tailored to their brand, personalized to their users, and made available across a broad range of canvases and devices.
+Continuing Microsoft's open-sourced approach towards the Bot Framework SDK, the open-source Virtual Assistant solution provides a set of core foundational capabilities and full control over the end user experience.
-This experience can be infused with intelligence about the end-user and any device/ecosystem information for a truly integrated and intuitive experience.

-We strongly believe our customers should own and enrich their customer relationships and insights.
-Therefore, any Virtual Assistant provides complete control of the user experience to our customers and partners through open-sourcing the code on GitHub.
-The name, voice, and personality can be changed to suit the organization’s needs.
-Our Virtual Assistant solution simplifies the creation of your own assistant enabling you to get started in minutes and then extended using our end to end development tooling.
+Owning and enriching customer relationships and insights is vital to the goals of the Virtual Assistant.
+You can modify the name, voice, and personality to suit a customer’s needs.
+The solution simplifies the creation of a Virtual Assistant, enabling you to get started in minutes and extend with end-to-end development tooling.

-The scope of Virtual Assistant functionality is broad, typically offering end users a range of capabilities.
-To increase developer productivity and to enable a vibrant ecosystem of reusable conversational experiences, we are providing developers examples of reusable conversational Skills.
-These Skills can be added into a conversational application to light up a specific experience like finding a point of interest, interacting with a calendar, tasks, email, etc.
-The Skills are fully customizable and consist of language models for multiple languages, dialogs, and code.
+Common scenarios are provided as reusable conversational Skills, increasing developer productivity and enabling a vibrant ecosystem of reusable scenarios.
+Individual Skills can be added into an existing conversational application like: finding a point of interest, checking off an item on a to-do list, or replying to an email.
+Skills are fully customizable and consist of language models for multiple languages, dialogs, and code.

 Please read the [overview](./overview.md) for more on the Virtual Assistant architecture and principles.